a-shine/niab-automated-phenotyping/README.md

 Teff (Eragrostis tef Zucc. trotter), an important but underutilized cereal crop in East Africa, shows promise due to its natural resilience to waterlogging and drought.
 This study addresses the phenotyping bottleneck in teff breeding programs by developing an automated, high-throughput computer vision pipeline for analyzing teff shoot imagery, with a focus on tracking Plant Canopy Coverage ratio (PCCr) as an indicator of weed resilience.

-We implement and compare Deep Learning (DL) models, including U-Net and DeepLabV3+ architectures, for semantic segmentation of teff shoots.
+I implement and compare Deep Learning (DL) models, including U-Net and DeepLabV3+ architectures, for semantic segmentation of teff shoots.
 The impact of annotation quality on model performance is assessed, and an Active Learning (AL) approach utilising Monte Carlo dropout for uncertainty quantification is explored to optimize the annotation process.
 The best-performing model, a Monte Carlo dropout U-Net trained on fully corrected datasets, is integrated into a modular phenotyping pipeline retrofitted to an existing dataset.